Madhes2316/Angular/README.md

     React is library,does not have a CLI,requires to install additional packages even for small scale apps

+Creating Angular Application:

+1. Install Nodejs in your PC
+2. ng new first-ng-app --dry-run //--dry-run to see what wil happen if the command ran no actual changes will be made
+3. ng new first-ng-app

 1.1.Angular Overview -

                        Angular vs AngularJS